 And if you don’t want to do it (like me), then treat your business like a business and hire someone to do it.

 I’m not going to get into all the different metrics you should be measuring (because like I mentioned above, I don’t enjoy doing it), but I will talk about a starting point for metrics.

 I’m assuming you’ve installed Google Analytics and added your site to Google Webmaster tools (verifying the site).
-Once you’ve done that there are a handful of Google analytics plugins you can install in your site so you don’t have login to your Google account to see what’s going on (I’m also testing a plugin called Skystats that is pretty awesome.
+Once you’ve done that there are a handful of Google Analytics plugins you can install in your site so you don’t have a login to your Google account to see what’s going on (I’m also testing a plugin called Skystats that is pretty awesome.
 I’ll be doing a separate post on that, but for now know that it’s also an option).

 The simple metrics I would use to get started with measuring your blog content are:

 – Top keywords

 – Top traffic sources

 First, let me just point out that I listed your email list BEFORE social media here.
 Social media is crucial to successful online marketing, but you don’t “own” anything with social media.